Material Issue 4 Supporting the Active Role of Women, Youth and Seniors across the Group and in Society

 |Reemployment||Employees resigning to focus on childcare are given priority in hiring for three years.||Employees resigning to focus on family care are given priority in hiring for three years.|

-SEJ began the “Spot Day Care” initiative in October 2016 to support the careers of employees with small children.
+SEJ began the “Spot Day Care” initiative in October 2016 to support the careers of employees raising small children.
 SEJ, the franchise chain headquarters, is responsible for providing support for franchised stores, and is involved in distribution and retail operations, so holidays and the New Year vacation period, which are peak times for retail, are basically working days.
 However, for employees raising small children, it can be difficult to find day care on holidays, over New Year, and during other extended vacation periods, so this initiative establishes temporary day care facilities in company meeting rooms and at facilities near the company’s business offices.
-It was started on a trial basis at four business offices, and starting in May 2017 it was put into full operation and extended to 21 offices.
-We aim to expand the program to 37 offices during the fiscal year ending February 28, 2019.
+It was started on a trial basis at four business offices, and starting in May 2017 it was put into full operation and extended to 27 offices.
+We aim to expand the program to all 34 offices going forward.

 Spot Day Care was expanded to 14 Seven & i Group companies starting in May 2017, creating environments where employees can pursue their careers throughout the Group.

 In October 2017, two Seven Nanairo Nursery Schools were opened in Ota-ku, Tokyo, and Hiroshima City.
 These facilities are available for use by Seven-Eleven store operators and employees as well as local residents and SEJ employees.
-An additional school was opened in Sendai City in July 2018, and there are plans to open additional schools in stages.
+Additional schools were opened in Sendai City in July 2018 and in Machida City, Tokyo and Kyoto City in June 2019.
+There are plans to open additional schools in stages.

 At a Spot Day Care facility